Cornelius Redick

-Cornelius Redick is a former wide receiver in the National Football League (NFL).
+Cornelius Redick (born January 7, 1964) is a former wide receiver in the National Football League (NFL).

 Biography

-Redick was born on January 7, 1964, in Los Angeles, California.
+Redick was born in Los Angeles, California.

 Career

-Redick was drafted in the seventh round of the 1986 NFL Draft by the Philadelphia Eagles.
+Redick was selected in the seventh round of the 1986 NFL draft by the Philadelphia Eagles.
 He would be a member of the Green Bay Packers during the 1987 NFL season.

 He played at the collegiate level at California State University, Fullerton.